19 Different Types of Penguins Explained

 The most distinctive attribute of this penguin is the wide white stripe stretching like a bonnet at the top of its head, making it look like it’s wearing a pair of white headphones.
 They also possess a bright orange-colored bill and a relatively long tail.

-When placed side by side with other penguins in its genus, the Gentoo can be easily identified because it has a red-orange beak, white stomach, slightly orange feet, and a black head.
+The Gentoo can be easily identified when placed with other penguins in its genus because it has a red-orange beak, white stomach, slightly orange feet, and a black head.
 And, of course, the white headphones look.

 The IUCN lists its conservation status as “least concern” because of its relatively stable and large population.